eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 }
 ```

-The app is now running.
-In order to use it properly, we will enhance the app with more features in the next sections.
+With this your app can now be started.
+In order to provide some meaningful behaviour of the app, we will enhance it with more features in the next sections.

 ## Vehicle Model Access